 The First 2D Gel Analysis Software Exclusively for Host Cell Protein (HCP) Coverage Analysis

-Characterize host cell proteins (HCP) and anti-HCP antibodies via 2D gels and Western blots.
+Host cell protein (HCP) and anti-HCP antibody characterization via 2D gels and Western blots.

 Assess the purification of biologic production through comparison of multiple 2D gels.